 Despite the large array of existing block detection methods (discussed in Sect.
 1), the majority have some drawbacks that would make a climatological study of the AC eddies that contribute to blocking difficult.
 For example, some methods require a certain aspect of subjectivity, produce unrealistically small blocks, or even fail to detect blocks of a certain shape (Barriopedro et al., 2010).
-These issues are particularly prominent for Z500 reversal-based techniques.
-It is also desirable to identify the AC eddies and blocks at the same time, and mobile synoptic-scale AC eddies are unlikely to produce a marked reversal in the meridional Z500 gradient.
-Thus, a Z500 anomaly-based detection method was pursued.
+These issues are particularly prominent for Z{500} reversal-based techniques.
+It is also desirable to identify the AC eddies and blocks at the same time, and mobile synoptic-scale AC eddies are unlikely to produce a marked reversal in the meridional Z{500} gradient.
+Thus, a Z{500} anomaly-based detection method was pursued.

-In this study, blocks and AC eddies are defined as regions with a large positive Z500 anomaly from the zonal mean.
-The algorithm from Liu et al. (2018) is adapted in this study, to also consider the climatological wave patterns.
-The Z500 anomalies used to define the transients and the blocks (Z') are calculated at each grid point (with longitude λ and latitude φ), at each time where $Z(\lambda, \phi, t)$ is the instantaneous Z500 anomaly from the instantaneous zonal mean, and $\overline{Z}(\lambda, \phi, t)$ is the climatological (1979-2021) monthly deviation from the zonal mean Z500, where three-month smoothing has been applied.
+In this study, blocks and AC eddies are defined as regions with a large positive Z{500} anomaly from the zonal mean.
+The algorithm from Liu et al. (2018) is adapted to also consider the climatological wave patterns.
+The Z{500} anomalies used to define the transients and the blocks (Z') are calculated at each grid point (with longitude λ and latitude φ), at each time step t, and are given by where $Z(\lambda, \phi, t)$ is the instantaneous Z{500} anomaly from the instantaneous zonal mean, and $\overline{Z}(\lambda, \phi, t)$ is the climatological (1979-2021) monthly deviation from the zonal mean Z{500} , where 3-month smoothing has been applied.